sreenivas2589/todolist/README.md

 4.All the project files will be present in "src" folder.

-5.Run the application by typing "npm run dev" command in todolist-main folder where "package.json" file is present.
+5.Run the application by typing "npm run dev" command in "todolist-main" folder where "package.json" file is present.

 Thanks and regards,